MicroEJ/docs/VEEPortingGuide/vgImage.rst

 ---------------

 MicroVG provides the API `ResourceVectorImage.loadImage()`_.
-This is an extension of the compile-time images (the concepts are exactly the same) but it allows to load a RAW image stored in an external memory which is not byte-addressable.
+This is an extension of the compile-time images (the concepts are exactly the same), but it allows a load of a RAW image stored in an external memory that is not byte-addressable.

 However, the RAW image data must be copied into a byte-addressable memory to use it.
 No data is stored in the Java heap: the image data should be copied into the MicroUI image heap.